cpbotha/cpbotha.github.io/content/posts/2005-11-08-adding-errorevent-handlers-to-all-vtk-objects-in-python.md

   - Uncategorized

 ---
-I&#8217;ve constructed a Python example that shows how one can minimally-invasively change the behaviour of all classes in a module.
+I’ve constructed a Python example that shows how one can minimally-invasively change the behaviour of all classes in a module.
 The example illustrates how to add an ErrorEvent handler automatically to all Python VTK classes at run-time.

 See the VTK-users mailing list thread [here][1]